 Make it official.

-Now that you have accepted your offer and received your BU ID number from SPH Admissions, Boston University Information Services will email you and ask you to set up your BU account information, including your BU email, which will be your primary means of receiving School and University communications.
+Now that you have accepted your offer and received your BU ID number from SPH Admissions, Boston University Information Services (email@example.com) will email you and ask you to set up your BU account information, including your BU email, which will be your primary means of receiving School and University communications.
 In addition, your account login gives you access to registration, grades and finances — it’s essential.